Notebooks give you a place to collaboratively record your research. You can have as many notebooks for as many projects as your team requires.

 - Enter a Name.

-- Select the Project, or click Create new project to add a new one.
+- If you are an administrator, you can click Create new project to add a new project to the system.

 - Enter a Description.